For this month’s “From Passion to Profession” story I will be talking to one of the founders of sampleroom.ph.

 Can you please tell us how it all started–how did 4 batchmates with a knack for beauty build everything up to what Sample Room is now?

 Everyone dreams of, at some point in their lives, in one way or the other to have a start-up business that they love.
 Like typical ladies, we were into beauty products.
-And at that time, we saw how sampling was a big hit in USA and thought of why not have a localized sampling website as well in the Philippines?
+And at that time, we saw how sampling was a big hit in USA and thought of: “Why not have a localized sampling website as well in the Philippines?”
 Localized content and activity are a scarce here in the Philippines.
 We brainstormed, researched, discussed, and after more than a year, eventually, we came up with a beauty and lifestyle sampling and review website called Sample Room.

-On a personal level, each one of us has a story to tell on how a particular product didn’t work for us, how we spent big amount of money buying products that didn’t match well with us… So we bank on the power of trial and knowledge and created a community where it doesn’t only let you choose which free products to try, it also provides real and honest details about the product and customer reviews—more than enough information to help you make an informed decision before you buy.
+On a personal level, each one of us has a story to tell about how a particular product didn’t work for us, how we spent big amount of money buying products that didn’t match well with us… So we bank on the power of trial and knowledge and created a community where it doesn’t only let you choose which free products to try, it also provides real and honest details about the product and customer reviews—more than enough information to help you make an informed decision before you buy.

 One of the best things about Sample Room is its real community with members interacting beyond the digital sphere.
 Apart from the online site, members get the chance to attend beauty events—from summer getaways and makeup sessions to spa parties, beauty blogger get-togethers, and other lifestyle activities and events that help in making every woman knowledgeable and empowered in every beauty aspect while adding to her arsenal of beauty brands.